dd9jn/rfc4880bis/crypto-refresh.md

       bc 66 9e 34 e5 00 dc ae dc 5b 32 aa 2d ab 02 35

-Decrypted content encryption key:
+Decrypted AEAD packet tag and version, symmetric and AEAD algorithm, and content encryption key:

-      86 f1 ef b8 69 52 32 9f 24 ac d3 bf d0 e5 34 6d
+      d4 01 07 01 86 f1 ef b8 69 52 32 9f 24 ac d3 bf
+      d0 e5 34 6d

-### Initial Content Encryption Key
+### Algorithm Identifiers and Content Encryption Key

 This key would typically be extracted from an SKESK or PKESK.
-In this example, it is extracted from an SKESK packet, as described above.
+In this example, it is extracted from the SKESK packet above.
+The decrypted SKESK or PKESK also contains the symmetric algorithm and AEAD algorithm to use, in this case AES-128 (7) and EAX (1).
+Note that the packet tag and version must also be checked against the AEAD packet, i.e. this session key may not be used with other (non-AEAD) encrypted data packets or AEAD packets with a version other than 1.

 Content Encryption Key: